How Standard Certification Can Drive New Customer Growth

 ISO 14001 — Environmental Management System

-The ISO 14001:2004 standard is an internationally recognized framework for implementing environmental management systems (EMSs) within industries of all types.
-With over 250,000 certifications issued, ISO 14001 is the most commonly used EMS worldwide.
+The ISO 14001 standard is an internationally recognized framework for implementing environmental management systems (EMSs) within industries of all types.
+With more than 360,000 certifications issued globally, ISO 14001 is the most commonly used EMS worldwide.

 While other EMS systems are available on the market, ISO 14001 is the most internationally recognized and respected of all EMS framework guidelines.
 Such credentials provide companies with a strong foundation upon which they can grow their business and market reach, while simultaneously declaring their dedication to environmental and economic sustainability.